Russia–United Kingdom relations: Relations 1553–1792

-The Kingdom of England and Tsardom of Russia established relations in 1553 when English navigator Richard Chancellor arrived in Arkhangelsk – at which time Mary I ruled England and Ivan the Terrible ruled Russia.
+The Kingdom of England and Tsardom of Russia established relations in 1553 when English navigator Richard Chancellor arrived at a port that later became Arkhangelsk (Archangel) in the White Sea – at which time Mary I ruled England and Ivan the Terrible ruled Russia.
 He returned to England and was sent back to Russia in 1555, the same year the Muscovy Company was established.

+Tsar Ivan IV of Russia and Queen Elizabeth I of England maintained diplomatic relations in the late 16th century through intermediaries such as the English merchant and diplomat Anthony Jenkinson.
+In the late 1570s, Ivan IV sent ambassadors to England with a proposal of marriage to Elizabeth herself.
+This was a strategic move, likely aimed at securing an alliance with England, which was a rising maritime power.
+For Ivan, such an alliance could have provided a counterbalance to the influence of other European powers.
+Elizabeth, known for her diplomatic shrewdness, did not outright reject the proposal but responded with diplomatic politeness, avoiding a direct refusal while also not seriously entertaining the proposal.
+The marriage never materialized, and the correspondence between Ivan and Elizabeth continued for some time.

 The Muscovy Company held a monopoly over trade between England and Russia until 1698.
 Tsar Alexei was outraged by the Execution of Charles I of England in 1649, and expelled all English traders and residents from Russia in retaliation.

-In 1697–1698 during the Grand Embassy of Peter I the Russian tsar visited England for three months.
+In 1697–1698 during the Grand Embassy of Peter I the Russian Tsar visited England for three months.
 He improved relations and learned the best new technology especially regarding ships and navigation.